bekazandukeli/covid-19-tracker/README.md

 Global: https://covid19.mathdro.id/api/daily <strong>(used in tutorial)</strong><br />
 Country: https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest <strong>(added by me)</strong><br />

-* <strong>I created a line chart instead of a bar chart while specific country is chosen</strong>
+* <strong>I have used a line chart instead of a bar chart for a country data visualization</strong>

 ### To run project:<br />